UnisonUI/UnisonUI/README.md

 # Example: "https://github.com/MyOrg/MyRepo" -> "MyOrg/MyOrg"
 name = "service name"
 # List of OpenApi spec files or directories
+# This list can be a mixed of string (path)
+# or an object:
+#   name: Name of this service
+#   path: Path of files
 specifications = []
 ```